Speaky Magazine

 The Australian Transaction Reports and Analysis Centre Reporting: Everything There Is to Know

-Sylvia James November 01, 2022 Trends Leave a Comment
+James Barnes November 01, 2022 Trends Leave a Comment

 The AUSTRAC is Australia’s intelligence unit that is prominent in the country’s financial sector.
 As such, the AUSTRAC reporting has been fundamental in keeping all malicious activities at bay by helping the government deal with financial crimes like money laundering and tax evasion.
 Ever since its inception in 1989, various financial institutions and companies across the country have used the AUSTRAC to keep financial crimes in check, the two major types of financial crimes being money laundering and terrorism financing.